 Constellation of Care

 Eliana's Light makes financial and in-kind contributions to support the development of an integrative care services division at Children's National while raising awareness and understanding on the importance of integrative care services.
 For example, Eliana's Light serves on the Community Advisory Committee for the Clinical & Translational Science Institute -- a research partnership between Children's National Medical Center and The George Washington University; the Planning Committee for the 2017 Race for Every Child; and the Parent Advisory Board for Palliative Care.
 We also manage an Integrative Care Services Parent Advisory Committee -- collaborating with staff, parents, and the hospital's administration -- to develop and support demand-driven pilot programs.
-Additionally, Eliana's Light gave to the hospital in 2017: a $2,750 donation to integrative care services via our team in the Race for Every Child; an $8,301 donation to integrative care services via the Race;150 Valentine's Day cards for kids from kids and 200 cookies for caregivers from caregivers; 200 sachets of organic lavender for mothers on Mother's Day; 300 stress balls for fathers on Father's Day (and subsequent activities); 100 "calm down" jars; 100 "focus on your breath" feather sticks; and 33 decorated name tags for children's hospital rooms that contain motivational messages.
+Additionally, Eliana's Light gave to the hospital in 2017: a $2,750 donation to integrative care services via our team in the Race for Every Child; an $8,301 donation to integrative care services via the Race;150 Valentine's Day cards for kids from kids and 200 cookies for caregivers from caregivers; 200 sachets of organic lavender for mothers on Mother's Day; 300 stress balls for fathers on Father's Day (and subsequent activities); 100 "calm down" jars; 100 "focus on your breath" feather sticks; 33 decorated name tags for children's hospital rooms that contain motivational messages; and 30 New Year's cards with messages of hope for the patients.
 We welcome and have received referrals from hospital staff members of families the staff think may be interested in applying for support from Eliana's Light.
 The hospital's Executive Leadership is committed to integrative care and is working in a multi-disciplinary and results-driven way to organize a structure that coordinates, prioritizes, tracks, and funds integrative care services.

 Eliana's Light is supporting The Children's Inn at NIH in its efforts to respond to family support needs and "reduce the burden of illness through therapeutic, educational, and recreational programming".
 The Children's Inn at NIH is a "place like home" for children and families participating in groundbreaking research at the National Institutes of Health.
 To start our collaboration, Eliana's Light donated 40 stress balls to the fathers who were staying at The Children's Inn with their children on Father's Day.
 Stress balls are a visual representation of the importance of self-care and also serve as a useful relaxation tool.
 Eliana's Light also regularly provides in-kind donations to children and their caregivers staying at the Inn (e.g., relaxation-type toys and books).
 In the future, we're planning to support programming within The Children's Inn that relates to the integrative care services.